Spanish conquest of the Inca Empire: Capture of Atahualpa

 After his victory and the capture of his brother Huáscar, Atahualpa was fasting in the Inca baths outside Cajamarca.
 Pizarro and his men reached the city on 15 November 1532.

 Pizarro sent Hernando de Soto to the Atahualpa's camp.
-Soto rode to meet Atahualpa on his horse, an animal that Atahualpa had never seen before.
+De Soto rode to meet Atahualpa on his horse, an animal that Atahualpa had never seen before.
 With one of his young interpreters, Soto read a prepared speech to Atahualpa telling him that they had come as servants of God to teach them the truth about God's word.
 He said he was speaking to them so that they might:

 "lay the foundation of concord, brotherhood, and perpetual peace that should exist between us, so that you may receive us under your protection and hear the divine law from us and all your people may learn and receive it, for it will be the greatest honor, advantage, and salvation to them all."
 Additionally, they invited the Inca leader to visit Pizarro at his quarters along the Cajamarca plaza.
 When De Soto noticed Atahualpa's interest in his horse, he put on a display of "excellent horsemanship" in close proximity.
 Atahualpa displayed hospitality by serving refreshments.

 Atahualpa responded only after Francisco Pizarro's brother, Hernando Pizarro, arrived.
-He replied with what he had heard from his scouts, that that the Spanish had been killing and enslaving countless numbers of people and civilians on the coast.
+He replied with what he had heard from his scouts, that the Spanish had been killing and enslaving countless numbers of people and civilians on the coast.
 Pizarro denied the report and Atahualpa, with limited information, reluctantly let the matter go.
 At the end of their meeting, the men agreed to meet the next day at Cajamarca.

 The next morning, on 16 November 1532, Pizarro had arranged an ambuscade around the Cajamarca plaza, where they were to meet.
 At this point, Pizarro had in total 168 men under his command: 106 on foot and 62 on horseback.
 When Atahualpa arrived with about 6,000 unarmed followers, Friar Vincente de Valverde and the interpreter Felipillo met them and proceeded to "expound the doctrines of the true faith" (requerimiento) and seek his tribute as a vassal of King Charles.
 The unskilled translator likely contributed to problems in communication.
 The friar offered Atahualpa the Bible as the authority of what he had just stated.
 Atahualpa stated, "I will be no man's tributary."

 Pizarro urged attack, starting the Battle of Cajamarca.
 The battle began with a shot from a cannon and the battle cry "Santiago!"
 The Spaniards unleashed volleys of gunfire at the vulnerable mass of Incas and surged forward in a concerted action.
 Pizarro also used devastating cavalry charges against the Inca forces, which stunned them in combination with the supporting gunfire.
 However, many of the guns used by the Spaniards were hard to use in close-quarters combat.
 The effect was devastating, and the shocked Incas offered such feeble resistance that the battle has often been labeled a massacre, with the 2,000 Incas slain and the Spanish with only one soldier wounded.